 What is EV?

-An electric vehicle (EV) runs completely on electricity.
-EV’s have an electric motor so there is no engine, which means it does not require petrol or diesel.
+An electric vehicle runs fully on electricity.
+EV’s have a electric motor so there is no engine, which means it does not require petrol or diesel.
 With them running on electric you can charge at home or at an electric car charging point.

 Types of chargers